Graphic Intense - Allow Extra Download Time!

 |

-in the Goodwill area.
-Alex "Pap" Bailey was the night shift foreman for the Buckeye Coal and Coke Company mines in Buckeye Hollow at the time of his death in September 1939.
+Andrew "Booty" Bailey, Sr. - age 88 - passed away at his daughter’s home in Morristown, TN on October 7, 2015.
+Born at home in Goodwill, WV on August 11, 1927, he was the last living heir of Ernest and Sadie Bailey Alex "Pap" Bailey was the evening shift foreman for the Buckeye Coal and Coke Company mines in Buckeye Hollow at the time of his death on September 6, 1939.
+His death came at 12:30 AM, just after completing the evening shift at the Buckeye Coal Co.
+No. 1 Mine, located in Buckeye Hollow, near Freeman, WV.
+He had worked in the coal mining industry for forty five years at the time of his death.
 It is said that Mr. Bailey owned the first automobile that was driven on Sinai Mountain.
 He was a well respected pioneer in the Goodwill area.
 He spent his life in the coal mining business.
 History has it that one could walk through a mine that was located close to the Bailey house to the Buckey Hollow No. 1 mine that was several miles away.
 Additionally, from inside the Bailey home one could hear the coal mining cars passing through a mine that was located well beneath the house.
 It was also quite common for people to travel from the Buckeye Hollow Coal Tipple to Goodwell on the weekends using the route throught the mines.
 Several of the Bailey children and relatives lived in the Buckey Hollow Coal Company houses and worked at the Buckeye No.1 mine.
 They made this journey often.
-The Baileys are buried in the Bailey Family Cemetery that is located on a hill top overlooking the Bailey home place.
+The Baileys along with two of their children are buried in the Bailey Family Cemetery that is located on a hill top overlooking the Bailey home.
 Alex Bailey ( Mar 7, 1873 - Sept 6, 1939 ) -- Lucinda Bailey ( May 12, 1874 - June 21, 1949 ) |